 When can I vote?

-Polling stations will be open from 7 a.m. to 7 p.m. on Election Day, Nov.
-7. Voters waiting in line at 7 p.m. will be allowed to cast a ballot, but if you arrive at your precinct later than 7, you will not be able to vote.
+Polling sites will be open today from 7 a.m. to 7 p.m.
+If you are in line by 7 p.m. you’ll be allowed to vote.

 Where do I vote?